Click here for the Baja Experts!

 Bahia de los Angeles has some very nice beaches, both right in town and also north or south of town.
 The beaches alternate between rock and sand, both north and south of town, and access is generally pretty easy.

 Since the paved highway ends right in town, having a vehicle that can accommodate dirt roads is important to reach the out of town beaches.
 Most of the coastline of the offshore islands consists of cliffs and rocky beaches, so if you are looking for beaches, keep your focus along the coast!
-The islands are great for snorkeling, diving, and kayaking!
+The islands are great for snorkeling, diving, and kayaking.

 • PUNTA LA GRINGA